All That Jazz (song)

-"All That Jazz" is a song from the 1975 musical Chicago.
-It has music by John Kander and lyrics by Fred Ebb, and is the opening song of the musical.
-The title of the 1979 film, starring Roy Scheider as a character strongly resembling choreographer/stage and film director Bob Fosse, is derived from the song.
+"All That Jazz" is a song from the 1975 musical Chicago, with music and lyrics by songwriting team Kander and Ebb.
+It serves as the opening number for both the stage production and the 2002 film adaptation.

+The 1979 film All That Jazz, starring Roy Scheider as a character strongly resembling choreographer, stage and film director, Bob Fosse, takes its title from the song.

 Composition

 Opus, Book 3 by Rob Blythe notes the song uses the 7th chord to create a unique musical effect.

 Analysis

 Popular Culture: Introductory Perspectives postulated that the song encapsulated the "importance of jazz in the constitution of pop culture".
-Describes it as a "cynical comment on the willingness of humans...to act solely, simply, and remorselessly in their own interest", and deeming this unlawful conduct as part of "all that jazz" one needs to get by.
-BlueCoupe said in the song, "the ghost of Bob Fosse hangs about".
+Author Linda Cahir describes it as a "cynical comment on the willingness of humans...to act solely, simply, and remorselessly in their own interest", and deeming this unlawful conduct as part of "all that jazz" one needs to get by.
+In a review for BlueCoupe, Tony Buchsbaum said "the ghost of Bob Fosse hangs about" in the song.